srijan-paul/srijan-paul.github.io/injuly.in/src/work.md

 A Brazilian research lab that works on the Lua programming language and its ecosystem.
-This was my first time working on a production compiler, and I'm still grateful to have had th
+This was my first time working on a production compiler, and I'm still happy that I was able to get my foot out the door by working on the [Pallene compiler](https://github.com/pallene-lang/pallene).

-- Implemented Higher Order Functions in the Pallene compiler.
+- Implemented Higher Order Functions in the Pallene compiler using lambda lifting.
-- Implemented Closures and lexical capturing.
+- Added Closures and lexical capturing to the runtime.
-- Worked on some IR-level compiler optimizatons.
+- Implemented on IR-level compiler optimizatons.
 - Improved error messages and diagnostics.